Clarksville Gas and Water reports Madison Street Lane Closed for Ongoing Sewer Main Installation - Clarksville, TN Online

 Clarksville Gas and Water reports Madison Street Lane Closed for Ongoing Sewer Main Installation

-Clarksville, TN – Clarksville Gas and Water is continuing sewer main installation on Madison Street closing 400 feet of the outer eastbound lane of Madison Street from Crossland Avenue to 1604 Madison Street.
+Clarksville, TN – Clarksville Gas and Water has closed the outer eastbound lane of Madison Street from Crossland Avenue to 1604 Madison Street for ongoing sewer main installation work.

-Madison Street will be passable and motorists will be directed to the inside lane during the work
+Madison Street will be passable and motorists will be directed to the inside lane to bypass the work zone.

 Today’s sewer main installation work is anticipated to be finished and the lane reopened by approximately 3:30pm.